joaopontes7/Emby-Server/README.md

-# qBittorrent
+# Emby Server
-qBittorrent in docker-compose or Dockerfile
+Emby Server in docker-compose and Dockerfile